L-O-hue/resale_visual/README.md

 ## Files in This Repository
 - `Resale.Rmd` – R Markdown file with full analysis and visualizations
 - `Knitted report.docx` – Knitted word doc report of the analysis
-- `data/` – Folder containing cleaned CSV and JSON datasets
+- `datasets.zip` – Compressed folder containing the raw CSV and JSON datasets used for the analysis

 ## Tools & Technologies